VertikaBajpai/VertikaBajpai/README.md

 ## Hi there...👋

-## I am Vertika Bajpai currently a second year undergraduate in IIT BHU.
+## I am Vertika Bajpai currently a final year undergraduate in IIT BHU.

-•💻 I engaged in learning  App development in Flutter,Kotlin using backend technologies like MongoDB, NodeJS.

-•📚I am enthusiastic in contributing in Open Source.

 •📨 Reach me at: bajpaivertika22@gmail.com